top of page

 The following must be brought before the grading event - which is normally held during training times.

-(1) A current license for the HARA SHOTOKAN ACADEMY.
+(1) A current license for the ENGLISH SHOTOKAN ACADEMY.

 (2) £25 grading fee.